boris-kz/CogAlg/README.md

 Search space (above) is the number of patterns * number of their variables.
 Number of variables per pattern is incremental, starting from single-variable inputs, such as pixels in video.
 Each level of search adds new variables: match and miss, to every compared variable of an input pattern.
 So, the number of variables multiplies at every level, new variables are summed within a pattern, then combined to evaluate that pattern for expanded search.
 Feedback of averaged new variables extends lower-level algorithm by adding operations that filter future inputs, and then by adjusting the filters.

-Explanation below is out of date, my current work-in-progress on combined-dimensionality search is in level_1_2_draft.py

-CogAlg implementation for image recognition: incremental-dimensionality pattern discovery (partial implementation of “incremental space-time dimensionality” section of part 2 in my intro):
+.

+Any prediction has two components: what and where.
+We must have both: value of prediction = precision of what * precision of where.
+That “where” is currently neglected: statistical ML methods represent S-T dimensions with a significant lag, much more coarsely than the inputs themselves, Hence, precision of where (spans of and distances between patterns) is very low, and so is predictive value of combined representations.
+There is no such immediate degradation of positional information in my method.

+My core algorithm is 1D: time only (part 4).
+Our space-time is 4D, but each of  these dimensions can be mapped on one level of search.
+This way, each level can form patterns that are strong enough to justify the cost of representing additional dimension and derivatives (matches and differences) in that dimension.
+Again, initial inputs are pixels of video, or equivalent limit of positional resolution in other modalities.
+Initial 4D cycle of search would compare contiguous inputs, analogously to connected-component analysis:
-level 1 compares consecutive 0D pixels within horizontal scan line, forming 1D patterns: line segments

-level 2 compares contiguous 1D patterns between consecutive lines in a frame, forming 2D patterns: blobs

-level 3 compares contiguous 2D patterns within a frame, forming discontinuous 2D patterns: groups of similar blobs
+level 1 compares consecutive 0D pixels within horizontal scan line, forming 1D patterns: line segments. level 2 compares contiguous 1D patterns between consecutive lines in a frame, forming 2D patterns: blobs. level 3 compares contiguous 2D patterns between incremental-depth frames, forming 3D patterns: objects. level 4 compares contiguous 3D patterns in temporal sequence, forming 4D patterns: processes.

-level 4 compares discontinuous 2D patterns between different images, forming groups of blobs that match across images
+Subsequent cycles would compare 4D input patterns over increasing distance in each dimension, forming longer-range discontinuous patterns.
+These cycles can be coded as implementation shortcut, or discovered by core algorithm itself, which can adapt to inputs of any dimensionality.
+“Dimension” here is a parameter that defines external sequence and distance among inputs.
+This is different from conventional clustering, which treats both external and internal parameters as dimensions.
+More in part 6.

+However, average match in our space-time is presumably equal over all four dimensions.
+That means patterns defined in fewer dimensions will be biased to the angle of scanning, introducing artifacts.
+Hence, initial pixel comparison and inclusion into patterns should also be over 4D, or at least over 2D for images.

+I am currently working on implementation of core algorithm to process images: level_1.py and level_2.py here, and also on its natively-2D adaptation: level_1_2D.py here.
 Initial testing will be recognition and automatic labeling of manually labeled images, from something like ImageNet.
-Because human vision is natively 2D, while my algorithm is incremental in dimensionality, testing will start from level 4.
-So, my lower levels are defined theoretically.

 This algorithm will be organically extended to process colors, then video, then stereo video (from multiple confocal cameras).
 For video, level 3 will process consecutive frames and derive temporal patterns, and levels 4 and higher will process discontinuous 2D + time patterns.
+It should also extend to any type and scope of data.

+Suggestions and collaboration is most welcome, see last part of my intro on prizes.